Rosetta Stone’s Fit Brains

 Our library contained over 60 games, each of which needed new art.
 Throughout this project, I worked with our outsourced graphics team 5 Minutes and our internal development team to establish a pipeline that would take the art from the Adobe Illustrator files and resize them to the various dimensions that the programmers required.

 Quality Assurance for the restructuring of our Android port

 Once we updated all of the art on the IOS version of our game, we decided we should also update the Android port of our game.
 This required an entire overhaul of the game and extensive quality assurance testing to optimize performance and ensure that the user experience was unaltered during the porting.

 The most valuable lessons I learned from working on this project involved framing my game design methodologies through the context of challenging emotional and cognitive intelligence.
 This may seem rudimentary, as these two things are the foundation of all video games, but it was the context in which I executed them which was valuable.
 This was my first paid design position, and in many ways, it cemented my foundational knowledge of creating and teaching game literacy.

 The audience of Fit Brains is not a group that is well versed in the language of play.
 For many of them, this is their only formal experience with game systems.
 Providing games that challenge emotional intelligence within the constraints of basic game literacy was an enriching experience.

 Analyzing the effects of brain training games on wounded veterans

 Outside of the free market, Fit Brains is used by the American Military.
-American Veterans recovering from brain injuries in Head Trauma Wards play the games we develop in order to recover their cognitive abilities.
-I worked with the doctors from the ward to put together a report on the benefits of Brain Fitness games on the recovery of soldiers.
+American veterans recovering from brain injuries in Head Trauma Wards play the games we develop to recover their cognitive abilities.
+I worked with doctors from these wards to report on the benefits of Brain Fitness games on the recovery of soldiers.